 The parish council is responsible for Kingston Lisle Cemetery, and are working to make this a peaceful and special environment.
-We are grateful to the Nash family, who have donated a strip of additional land for expansion and to the National Lottery Community fund who have provided a grant for landscaping to join the two parts into a cohesive whole.
+We are grateful to the Nash family, who donated a strip of additional land for expansion and to the National Lottery Community fund who have provided a grant for landscaping to join the two parts into a cohesive whole.

 Part of the new cemetery was consecrated by the Bishop of Dorchester on Sunday 31 March 2019.

 You can see plans of both new and old areas of the cemetery, and burial records from the opening of the cemetery in 1888 on our Burial Records page